A lightweight BFT consensus protocol for blockchains: General consensus algorithm framework

-\begin{definition}[Unconstrained change of block proposers] We assume that there is an initial set of block proposers for round~$0$ defined in the genesis block~$B_0$.
-Let $d \in \mathbb{N}$ be a constant describing the delay in rounds when changes of block proposers take into effect.
-For every round~$r$ with~$r>0$, the set of active block proposers for round~$r$ is defined by the information in the current chain up to the last block of round~$r-(d+1)$, i.e., block~$B_{(r-d-1)\cdot m +m-1}$.
-Moreover, only the active block proposers at round~$r$ can propose blocks at heights $\{r\cdot m,r\cdot m+1, \ldots, r\cdot m+m-1\}$ and send prevote and precommit messages for blocks at heights~$\{r\cdot m,r\cdot m+1, \ldots, r\cdot m+m-1\}$. \end{definition}

-Note that for~$d=0$, the changes of block proposers take into effect immediately in the next round.
-Moreover, if block proposers cast prevotes and precommits implicitly via approve messages, then for a $\approve( k, p, B_r, P)$ message to be valid we require~$P$ to be active in the rounds associated to the blocks $B_{k+1},\ldots, B_r$.
-This way any implied $\prevote(A, B_r,P)$ cast according to Definition~\ref{def-trans-approve} is for a block~$A$ where $P$ is active.
-As a precommit is only implied if P previously made an implicit prevote, it holds that also all implied precommits are for blocks where $P$ is active.
+Moreover, if validators cast prevotes and precommits implicitly via approve messages, then for a $\approve( k, p, B_r, \validator)$ message to be valid, we require~$\validator$ to be active at the blocks $B_{k+1},\ldots, B_r$.
+This way any implied $\prevote(A, B_r,\validator)$ cast according to Definition~\ref{def-trans-approve} is for a block~$A$ where $\validator$ is active.
+As a precommit is only implied if $\validator$ previously made an implicit prevote, it holds that also all implied precommits are for blocks where $\validator$ is active.

-We now show sufficient conditions for the safety and liveness property for the case of block proposers that change according to the mechanism described above.
+We now show sufficient conditions for the safety and liveness property for the case of validators that change according to the mechanism described above.

-\begin{theorem} Let $\mathcal{P}_1, \mathcal{P}_2,\ldots, \mathcal{P}_s$ be the sets of block proposers that are active in any round on any branch.
-Then the following properties hold: \begin{enumerate}[label=(\alph*)] \item If $\bigcap_{i=1}^s \mathcal{P}_i$ contains at least~$>(4/3-\tau)$ honest block proposers, then two honest block proposer in~$\bigcup_{i=1}^s \mathcal{P}_i$ with decision threshold at least~$\tau \in (1/3,1]$ never decide for conflicting blocks (Safety). \item Assume that $<1/3$ of the block proposers in~$\mathcal{P}_i$ crash and all other block proposers in~$\mathcal{P}_i$ honestly follow the general consensus protocol and \longestchain fork choice rule.
-While the block proposers~$\mathcal{P}_i$ are active, it is possible for any block proposer~$P\in \mathcal{P}_i$ with decision threshold~$\tau_P \in (1/3,2/3]$ to decide on new blocks assuming the global stabilization time is reached (Liveness). \end{enumerate} \end{theorem}
+\begin{theorem} Let $\mathcal{B}$ be the set of blocks of the block tree.
+Then the following properties hold: \begin{enumerate}[label=(\alph*)] \item If $\bigcap_{B\in \mathcal{B}} \validatorSet_B$ contains $>(4/3-\tau)$ validators following the consensus protocol, then two honest validator in~$\bigcup_{B\in \mathcal{B}} \validatorSet_B$ with decision threshold at least~$\tau \in (1/3,1]$ never decide for conflicting blocks (Safety). \item Assume all active validators in the block tree follow the general consensus protocol and \longestchain fork choice rule and $<1/3$ of the validators in any active validator set crash.
+If after the global stabilization time is reached, there is regularly an unchanged validator set for two consecutive blocks, then for any $l \in \mathbb{N}$, an honest validator~$\validator$ with decision threshold~$\tau_\validator \in (1/3,2/3]$ will eventually decide on a block at height~$l$ (Liveness). \end{enumerate} \end{theorem}